 What's new in hair color right now?
 We're so glad you asked.
-There's a whole spectrum of shade options, which can make planning for your next appointment overwhelming.
-To help, we asked some of our favorite colorists to break down the exact tones and styles they're excited about for spring and straight on into summer — like a New York City-born blonde you can replicate from anywhere on the map, or a budding TikTok trend called “Gemini hair.”
+There's a whole spectrum of shade options, which is both exciting and overwhelming when you're planning your next appointment.
+To help, we tapped some of our favorite colorists to break down the exact tones and styles they're excited about for fall and winter — like a surprisingly low-maintenance brunette, or the tone of rich red that is almost reflective.

 Colorist Matt Rez recently brought Hailey Bieber a teeny bit darker with a color that he calls "dimensional brunette."
 The tone feels seasonal because instead of a highlighted blonde, it reads more like a deep golden brown.
 There is still color, though.
 There's a subtle variation in brown tones that adds dimension between the highlights, lowlights, and midlights. ("Midlighting" is the coloring trend Rez is known for).

 Like a crisp glass of white wine from France, this color is cool and refreshing.
 The specific shade of platinum blonde that still has a bit of yellow-y warmth in the base.
 NYC-based colorist Saint Latimer shows how a bright blonde can almost sparkle in the sunlight — especially if you have curls.
 If you're game to try something this bright, ask your colorist about a faux bleach and tone, a technique that uses Olaplex to help minimize the potential damage and keep the hair healthy.

 While LA is known for its platinum, an NYC blonde is often a bit darker.
 The vibe is a little more effortless and low-maintenance than a full blonde.
 Here, colorist Natalie Rotger at Jenna Perry Salon, shows how to make hand-painted highlights look like they just grew out from a summer spent at the beach.